women-in-ai-ireland/August-2020-WaiLearn-MachineLearning/index.md

 <ol>
  <li>Training any model on the augmented dataset (SMOTE) improves the model performance significantly.</li>
  <li>XGBoost wins by a small margin, based on shallow Decision Trees.</li>
- <li>The RandomForestClassifier and Decision Tree Classifier are perform well, although not with the GridSearchCV Optimised version!
-It seems like optimising against the SMOTE dataset can be counter-productive and choosing values like max_leaf_nodes=10 intuitively adapted to a small dataset works here.</li>
+ <li>The RandomForestClassifier and Decision Tree Classifier perform well, although not with the GridSearchCV Optimised version!
+It seems like optimising against the SMOTE dataset can be counter-productive and choosing values like max_leaf_nodes=10 intuitively adapted to a small dataset works in this case scenario.</li>
  <li>It might be good practise to remove highly correlated features when performing feature selection.</li>
  <li>Some models like <b>random forest and XGBoost</b> expose the Feature Importance’s which are great both to inform feature selection and checking for data leakage, as well as getting feedback and trust from the customer;</li>
  <li>In this case, it is recommended to look at the top performing models with feature importance support, as well as the best simple Decision Tree.</li>